elba7r/system/erpnext/docs/user/manual/en/accounts/chart-of-accounts.md

 spent and collected in servicing customers during the period.
 Hence at the beginning and end of your Fiscal Year, they become zero.

-In Revalue it is easy to create a Profit and Loss analysis chart.
+In ERPNext it is easy to create a Profit and Loss analysis chart.
 An example of a Profit and Loss analysis chart is given below:

 <img class="screenshot" alt="Financial Analytics Profit and Loss Statement" src="{{docs_base_url}}/assets/img/accounts/financial-analytics-pl.png">